 Don’t look now, but Cody Hodgson has 12 points (5G-7A) in his last 15 games.
 Quietly, he’s climbed up to 4th in overall rookie scoring (27 points in 47 games), behind just Ryan Nugent-Hopkins (35 points in 38 games), Adam Henrique (34 points in 40 games) and Matt Read (29 points in 41 games).
 Yes, he’s played more games than those guys, but he also averages about 5-6 minutes of ice-time per game less than them.

-Canucks Hockey Blog is a blog containing editorials, opinions and commentary on the Vancouver Canucks and the NHL.
+Canucks Hockey Blog is a blog containing podcasts, opinions and commentary on the Vancouver Canucks and the NHL.

 First established by J.J.
-Guerrero in 2005, CHB now also features contributions from Christopher Golden, Matt Lee, Tom Wakefield, Clay Imoo, Katie Maximick, Elizabeth Moffat, Caylie King, Ed Lau, Richard Loat, Victoria Pattison-Denault and various other guest contributors.
+Guerrero in 2005, CHB features regular contributions from Christopher Golden, Matt Lee, Clay Imoo, Elizabeth Moffat, Jocelyn Aspa, Victoria Pattison-Denault and various other contributors.